iakdis/buhocms/README.md

 ## :warning: Alpha warning
 #### BuhoCMS is currently in Alpha.
 While most things should work as expected, bugs :bug: are likely to exist.
 It is a good idea to backup 💾 your website folders just in case.
-Also, remember that [many more features](https://github.com/iakmds/buhocms#roadmap) are planned :sparkles:
+Also, remember that [many more features](https://github.com/iakmds/buhocms#roadmap) are planned! :sparkles:

 <p>
   <a href="https://github.com/iakmds/buhocms/releases/latest" alt="Release">